 “After seeing the fires weren’t dying down, it became a more highly organized effort with the cooperation of the fire department,” Maria Pourteymour of Luna Grill says.

+For Maria Pourteymour and many of her Luna Grill team members, the transition from normal daily operations to emergency community volunteers happened almost instantly.
 The family-owned fast-casual restaurant chain with 11 locations in and around San Diego was put to the test in mid-May when wildfires swept through the area.
 Two stores were forced to close and evacuate, and others became meet-up spots with free beverages for local residents forced to evacuate their homes and watch the ...